+- Seat frame and mounts are cracked, broken or distorted.

+- Seat moved from OEM position.

+- Driver seat belt is missing or inoperable.

-- Seat frame and mounts are cracked, broken or distorted. - Seat moved from OEM position. - Driver seat belt is missing or inoperable. - Seat belt is routed improperly. - Seat belt buckle and tongue assemblies do not latch and release properly. - Driver seat belt tether missing or not properly connected.
+- · Driver seat belt is broken or frayed

+- Seat belt is routed improperly.

+- Seat belt buckle and tongue assemblies do not latch and release properly.

+- Driver seat belt tether missing or not properly connected.